 So now Batman knows what he is up against and prepares accordingly.

-As an aside, this research scene harkens back to a classic 1992 episode of the Batman: The Animated Series entitled “Vendetta.”
-In that episode Batman seeks to learn the backstory of a man named Killer Crock; he finds his answers in assorted newspapers stored on microfiche that he can access via the batcomputer (fiche at this time would not have been digitized, so it remains an open question as to how the computer could access and display them).
+As an aside, this particular research scene harkens back to a classic 1992 episode of the Batman: The Animated Series entitled “Vendetta.”
+In that episode Batman seeks to learn the backstory of a man named Killer Crock; he finds his answers in assorted newspapers stored on microfiche that he can access via the Batcomputer (fiche at this time would not have been digitized, so it remains an open question as to how the computer could access and display them).

 Even though these stories aren’t (cough) realistic, the equally unrealistic idea that computer technology can automatically find specific archival records anywhere in the world is one that many people unfortunately find realistic.
 It isn’t, for a number of reasons, including the fact that archivists will never be able to digitize everything in our holdings, and the fact the reference experience can often be very complicated.

 For those who may be wondering, Batman is indeed able to defeat Dracula, using his wits, intelligence, and athletic skill to incinerate the vampire in a beam of solar energy.

 If anyone can actually kill Dracula, it is, of course, Batman – he is by far the greatest comic book superhero.
 For more on Batman from an archival perspective, please check out our post on the use of archival records in comic books.

 The Shining (1980) – directed by Stanley Kubrick

 This film follows the story of Jack Torrence, his wife Wendy, and their son Danny, who have moved to an old, isolated hotel as its winter caretakers.